BitcoinDesign/Guide/guide/how-it-works/silent-payments.md

 ### Contacts

- Since senders can safely use the same silent payment address for multiple payments, it is natural for them to want to store these for future use.
+ Since senders can safely use the same static address for multiple payments, it is natural for them to want to store these for future use.
 Contacts are a great way to store them in terms that users can intuit: names and faces/images.
 The [contacts](/guide/daily-spending-wallet/contacts/) page here provides good guidance about the topic.

  Silent payments (along with bolt-12) present a great opportunity to centre payments UX in terms of people instead of addresses, something that was not advisable before due to issues with on-chain address reuse.